 I’m still learning and figuring it all out.

 But I’m grateful for the lessons I’m learning along the way and I’m excited to keep moving forward!

 I hope you’ll stick with me on this journey because I’d love to be there to support you through yours.

 Thanks again for sharing your honest thoughts with me.

 So there you have it, that was my reply to the reader who reached out to me.

 My honest truth!

-I’m in my first year of working for myself and I’m wearing many hats.
+I’m still a solopreneur and I’m wearing many hats.

 I don’t know much about personal branding (that’s why I don’t teach it) but I’m learning.

 I do have 15 years of experience working in marketing and business development for other people.